-3.5.2 mPower service development toolchain
+3.5.2 mPower service development tool chain

-The web service development methodology, presented in Figure 5, is supported by the mPower toolchain designed to facilitate rapid software development and increase the developer's productivity.
-As illustrated in Figure 6, the current implementation of the toolchain is built around various tools and artefacts involved in the development, implementation, deployment and testing of web services:
+The mPower tool chain for rapid software development is used to support the web service development method.
+As illustrated in Figure 6, the current implementation of the tool chain is built around various tools and artefacts involved in the development, implementation, deployment, and testing of web services:

-- Enterprise Architect for UML modelling and transformations - Netbeans for Java development - soapUI plugin for Netbeans for testing of messages - Glassfish Application Server for deployment of services
+- Enterprise Architect for UML modelling and transformations; - Netbeans for Java development; - soapUI plugin for Netbeans for testing of messages; - Glassfish Application Server for deployment of services.

-Figure 6: mPower service development toolchain
+Figure 6: mPower service development tool chain

 The Enterprise Architect tool is used to model the services in a UML class model, based on the description of the user scenarios and use case models.
-From the UML model of the services, WSDL models [9] are generated in Enterprise Architect.
+Based on the UML model of the services, WSDL models [9] are generated.
 The WSDL model is further transformed to a WSDL file, which is used as input for the service implementation.